15 Stormwater Best Management Practices for Construction Sites

 14. Hired Qualified Personnel to Draft an SWPPP

-Dot every “i” and cross every “t” by hiring a qualified consultant to help you draft your SWPPP.
-Most construction general permits require hiring one anyway, but be sure to find a consultant that you trust and has the experience required to draft a proper SWPPP that will protect your business.
+Most construction general permits require hiring one anyway, but be sure to find a consultant you trust with the experience to draft a proper SWPPP that will protect your business.

 15. Stabilize Workzones After Construction Has Ceased

-Last, and certainly, not least, you’ll need to stabilize worksites after construction has ceased.
+Last, and certainly not least, you’ll need to stabilize worksites after construction has ceased.
 Fortunately, by following the strategies above, you’ll invest significantly less in reseeding and replanting disturbed vegetation to avoid liability.

 Stormwater management is an essential part of protecting our environment.
 Let the experts at Path Light Pro help you draft an SWPPP that targets all potential sources of pollution and protects your business from liability.
 We have the experience and knowledge to help you navigate every regulation and save money on stabilization efforts.